mtcouvi/fastq2EZbakR/README.md

 # fastq2EZbakR

-**fastq2EZbakR is under active development and should not be considered a stable distribution yet**

 Reimplementation of the bam2bakR Snakemake workflow that makes several important improvements:

 1. Better and more configurable preprocessing and alignment of fastq files